FolaSoft/Awesome-AppServices/index.md

 ## What is the cost for Azure Web App?
 May sound strange but Azure Web App is not priced directly!
 That is because Azure Web App is offered as a product (service) that is built on Azure App Service which has a cost association.

-It may help to keep in mind that App Service on Azure (or Azure App Servicee is the 'platfomr' that offers other integrated services that becomes the 'product'.
-The that way, products are built on a platform and products inherit features from the its platform.
+It may help to keep in mind that App Service on Azure (or Azure App Service is the 'platform' that) offers other integrated services.
+The that way, products (or services) are built on a platform and products( or services) inherit features from the (App Service) platform.

-This is a fundamental distinction and it is why pricing is on the managed compute platform and not on the [Azure Web App](https://github.com/FolaSoft/Awesome-AppServices/blob/master/index.md#what-is-a-web-app-on-azure) which is a prodcut built on a managed computing [platform](https://github.com/FolaSoft/Awesome-AppServices/blob/master/index.md#what-is-app-service-on-azure).
+This is a fundamental distinction and it is why pricing is on the managed compute platform and not on the [Azure Web App](https://github.com/FolaSoft/Awesome-AppServices/blob/master/index.md#what-is-a-web-app-on-azure) which is a product built on a managed computing [platform](https://github.com/FolaSoft/Awesome-AppServices/blob/master/index.md#what-is-app-service-on-azure).

 What this means is that you can have a number of apps sharing the same App Service.
 The price of the App Service is defined in an App Service Plan which is the cost for a set of physical resources and capacity managed by Microsoft Azure.